Senior Meteorologist - Senior Professional Officer Grade C

 Required skills, knowledge and attributes

-- Science degree with a major in maths and/or physics, and a post-graduate Diploma of Meteorology from the Australian Bureau of Meteorology, or a recognised equivalent level of qualification.
+- A post-graduate Diploma of Meteorology from the Australian Bureau of Meteorology, or a recognised equivalent level of qualification.

 - Demonstrated skills in operational meteorology sufficient to carry out the forecast duties listed above.

-- Demonstrated level of oral and written communication skills sufficient to carry out the forecasting and briefing role detailed above.
+- A demonstrated high level of oral and written communication skills sufficient to carry out the forecasting and briefing role detailed above.

 Personal qualities requirements